 Under this illustrative closed group scenario, we have assumed that the program continues to operate but with no new contract sales.
-Under this scenario, future payments from current contract holders, current Trust assets and future investment income are projected to be insufficient by the year 2027 to make the required tuition payments and additional funds will be required to maintain solvency (\$304.8 million for the period 2027 to 2056).
-The CIPTP funded status is projected to decrease from 70.6% in 2021 to 0.5% in 2027 (when additional solvency contributions are required) and then remain at about 0.0% for the remaining years in the projection period.
+Under this scenario, future payments from current contract holders, current Trust assets and future investment income are projected to be insufficient by the year 2033 to make the required tuition payments and additional funds will be required to maintain solvency (\$56.4 million for the period 2033 to 2059).
+The CIPTP funded status is projected to decrease from 95.9 percent in 2022 to 0.0 percent in 2033 (when additional solvency contributions are required) and then remain at about 0.0 percent for the remaining years in the projection period.

-Under this scenario, the Trust assets are projected to be depleted in 2027.
-Therefore, we have incorporated a "select and ultimate" approach to the investment return assumption (and also the related discount rate for the liabilities).
-Under this "select and ultimate" approach to the investment return assumption, we have assumed that the net investment return and discount rate grade down from an initial rate of 5.25% for fiscal year 2022 to the ultimate rate of 3.00% in fiscal year 2027, in equal yearly increments of 0.450%.
+Under this prescribed Closed Group Run-Off scenario, the Trust assets are projected to decline rapidly as tuition benefits are paid, and ultimately be depleted by fiscal year end 2033.
+Therefore, based on discussions with ISAC, we have incorporated a "select and ultimate" approach to the investment return assumption (and also the related discount rate for the liabilities).
+Under this "select and ultimate" approach to the investment return assumption, we have assumed that the net investment return and discount rate grade down from an initial rate of 5.00 percent for fiscal year 2023 to the ultimate rate of 3.00 percent for fiscal years 2029 and after, in equal yearly increments of 0.333 percent.